 What is Molly?

-MDMA (often called ‘Molly’ or ‘ecstasy’) has been one of America’s favorite drugs since the 1990s, when it ‘escaped’ from the world of psychotherapy and became popular among partiers.
+MDMA (often called ‘Molly’ or ‘ecstasy’) has become one of America’s favorite drugs since the 1980s, when it ‘escaped’ from the world of profesional MDMA therapy and became popular among partiers.
 Usually taken as pills or capsules, the drug typically produces an energetic high with a profound sense of peace and joy that lasts for around 3-6 hours (depending on dosage and individual.)
 It isn’t a true psychedelic, but it’s effects are richer and more ‘spiritual’ than those of simple stimulants like amphetamine.
 Since it strips away emotional defense mechanisms and encourages socialization and bonding, some scientists have dubbed the drug an “empathogen.”
 Among young adults (ages 19-30), about 14% have taken MDMA.

 The history of MDMA